- slide 1 of 8

 Singing Really Is Cool

 No music class would be complete without teaching students to sing.
-If you want to take it a bit farther, think Glee and start a choir for those musically inclined youngsters.
+If you want to take it a bit further, think Glee and start a choir for those musically inclined youngsters.
 As for the classroom, think about incorporating songs into everyday work, kind of like a Whistle While You Work mantra.

 This guide will show you how to create a beginning chorus in your elementary school in addition to techniques you can also use when teaching music to your students in the classroom.